Detectify logo Switch to V2 documentation

 IP Addresses

-Returns all IP Addresses
+Get all IP Addresses

 This query returns all the IP addresses which have been discovered on your attack surface.
-The returned informations contains information about the IP such as what domain and asset it is connected to, when it was first seen, as well as metadata such as geolocation and ASN details.
+The returned information contains information about the IP such as what domain and asset it is connected to, when it was first seen, as well as metadata such as geolocation and ASN details.

 Authorizations: